Jobs in the media: what options do you have?

 - Journalist – journalists gather information on stories of significance to an audience with the aim of getting an objective view of the facts.
 They interview the relevant people, take notes and return the information in an appropriate style and format.
 This might be by writing a story for a newspaper or online, or by producing a piece for television or radio.
 Later on in their career, a journalist might specialise in a specific sort of reporting (for example technology and science) or move to work as an editor.

 - Editor – the title of editor can cover a wide range of roles depending on where you work.
 Newspaper and magazine editors decide which content is most important for the publication, and may restructure stories for clarity and accuracy.
 Sub-editors at any publication correct page layouts and spot mistakes and typos.
 Editors in publishing are responsible for guiding the work of contributors and polishing up the final product.
-All editors may serve as the public face of an organisation at events.
 If an advertiser tries to change the content or direction of a publication, it will also fall to the editor to prioritise readers’ needs and make sure the publication does not suffer as a result of too much outside influence.

 - Photographer – photographers may work for a number of different organisations including newspapers, magazines, advertising agencies, events agencies and public relations firms.
 A lot of photographers may avoid full-time employment and go freelance or self-employed.
 This means they may work short term for any employer (including those mentioned above) as well as hire themselves out for smaller personal shoots such as weddings or family events.
 The role of a photographer is not just about point and shoot.
 As well as possessing expertise about light, focus and composition, photographers have to adapt to the equipment and surroundings that each shot requires.
 They also need to know how to set up a studio to produce the best effects and images.